Denoising and Multilinear Projected-Estimation of High-Dimensional Matrix-Variate Factor Time Series: Introduction

 To begin, we briefly illustrate our idea as follows.
 Suppose the factor dimensions $r_1$ and $r_2$ are known and let $\bC$ be a $p_2\times r_2$ orthonormal matrix.
 We project the data onto the directions of $\bC$ and construct a new time series $\bY_t\bC$, which is a $p_1\times r_2$ matrix.
-This projection reduces the column dimension from $p_2$ to $r_2$ and should improve the convergence rate in estimating the front loading space via the method of \cite{wang2018} using the new series $\bY_t\bC$.
+This projection reduces the column dimension from $p_2$ to $r_2$ and should improve the convergence rate in estimating the front loading space via the method of \cite{wang2018} using the {projected} series $\bY_t\bC$.
 The same argument also applies when estimating the back loading space.
-Such ideas are studied in \cite{ye2005} and \cite{hung2012} in approximating a matrix by a low-rank one when the data are independent and identically distributed (i.i.d). \cite{yu2022} applied the idea of \cite{ye2005} and \cite{hung2012} to matrix factor models and found that the convergence rates of the estimated factors and loading matrix can be improved.
-However, our goal and proposed approach are different from those in the aforementioned papers.
-Firstly, we focus on serially or dynamically dependent time-series data in this paper while the methods in \cite{ye2005} and \cite{hung2012} only deal with i.i.d. data.
-Secondly, the factors considered in our approach are dynamically dependent and we adopt certain auto-covariances to estimate the factors and the corresponding loading matrices whereas \cite{yu2022} only studies the cross-sectional dependence of the matrix-variate data without taking the lagged information into account.
-Finally, in contrast with the bounded eigenvalue assumption of $\cov(\vc(\bE_t))$ in \cite{wang2018}, we assume there exists a Kronecker-product structure for $\cov(\vc(\bE_t))$ and some eigenvalues of its row and column covariances are diverging as the dimension ($p_1,p_2$) of the system increases.
+Such ideas are {used in \cite{ye2005} and \cite{hung2012} to approximate a matrix} by a low-rank one when the data are independent and identically distributed (i.i.d). \cite{yu2022} applied the {same idea to matrix factor models} and found that the convergence rates of the estimated factors and loading matrix can be improved.
+However, {our study is different from those of the aforementioned papers.} Firstly, we focus on serially or dynamically dependent time-series data while the methods in \cite{ye2005} and \cite{hung2012} only deal with i.i.d. data.
+Secondly, the factors considered in our approach are dynamically dependent, and we adopt certain auto-covariances to estimate the factors and the corresponding loading matrices whereas \cite{yu2022} only studies the cross-sectional dependence of the matrix-variate data without taking {any} lagged information into account.
+Finally, in contrast with the bounded eigenvalue assumption of $\cov(\vc(\bE_t))$ in \cite{wang2018} and other forms of weak cross-correlations among $\bE_t$ in \cite{chenfan2023} and \cite{yu2022}, we assume that the idiosyncratic error term also admits a matrix-variate factor structure such that some eigenvalues of its row and column covariances can diverge as the dimension ($p_1,p_2$) of the system increases.